Turing degree: Recursively enumerable Turing degrees

 A finite lattice that can't be embedded in the r.e. degrees.

 A degree is called recursively enumerable (r.e.) or computably enumerable (c.e.) if it contains a recursively enumerable set.
 Every r.e. degree is below 0′, but not every degree below 0′ is r.e..
-However, a set $A$ is many-one reducible to 0′ iff $A$ is r.e..
+However, a set $A$ is many-one reducible to 0′ if and only if $A$ is r.e..